fenner/pim-deterministic-ecmp/draft-fenner-pim-deterministic-ecmp.md

 # Hello Option to Exchange Color

-We describe a Hello Option to exchange "Color"[^1], an abstract notion of grouping of nodes.
+We describe a Hello Option to exchange "Color", an abstract notion of grouping of nodes.
 For example, in a 3-tier network, the routers in the middle tier could be colored by the spine to which they connect in the top tier.
 In this way, the color value presented to the leaf routers